Snazzah/kekbot/README.md

 ### Rares

-Rares are collectable memes that you can claim or purchase from other users.
+Rares are collectible memes that you can claim or purchase from other users.
 These aren't your average memes; they are often related to in-jokes in your community - they're special!
 As of `KekBot V1.X`, all rares are unique and can only be owned by one person at a time, with the exception of the `kekbot` rare, which every new user starts with.

 You can check your rare inventory with `.rares`.
 You can view a specific rare with `.rare [description]`.